The most common question I get as a mysterious practicing witch is, ” What is the best piece of advice for practicing your witchcraft?”

 So I went to do some research and I came across a rhyming poem that felt sort of spell-like.
 Thinking my ritual was saved, I would memorize it and perform it and it would be beautiful.

 After reading it over and over, I found the story within and started to tell that but in my own way. escriptors and words were changed out, a character added in until the lesson came out in a story that was barely related to the original poem I had read.

 Others at that ritual had mentioned to me that they could feel how genuine my words were and how it had touched their hearts unexpectedly.

-In a way, that advice gave me permission to not only practice my path but do so in a way that was authentic to me.
+In a way, that advice gave me permission to not only follow my intuition but do so in a way that was authentic to me.

 I hope this advice helps you and encourages you to walk your own path of witchcraft with fully felt ritual words and spell ingredients.
-There is no wrong way to do this.